MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

         > [!NOTE]
         > Storage Replica dismounts the destination volumes.
 This is by design.

-4. To change the log size from the default 8GB in Windows Server 2016, right-click both the source and destination log disks, click the **Replication Log** tab, then change the sizes on both the  disks to match.
+4. To change the log size from the default 8GB, right-click both the source and destination log disks, click the **Replication Log** tab, then change the sizes on both the  disks to match.

     > [!NOTE]
     > The default log size is 8GB.
 Depending on the results of the `Test-SRTopology` cmdlet, you may decide to use `-LogSizeInBytes` with a higher or lower value.